Eligibility

 Full Day Option

-Program operates five days a week for 8 hours a day.
-Classes run from September through June.
-Our Head Start and State Preschool Program funding provides the extended hours this option provides.
-Families must meet eligibility criteria and State certification, Breakfast, Lunch and Snack are provided.
+The Head Start program operates five days a week and 8 hours a day.
+Classes run from late August through June.
+Our Head Start and State Preschool Program funding provides the extended hours.
+Families must meet eligibility criteria and State certification.
+Breakfast, Lunch and Snack are provided.

 Home Based Option